jabuxas/abyss/README.md

 ## docs

 - `ABYSS_URL`: this is used for the correct formatting of the response of `curl`.
-- `AUTH_USERNAME | AUTH_PASSWORD`: this is used to access `http://localhost:8999/tree`, which shows all uploaded files
+- `AUTH_USERNAME | AUTH_PASSWORD`: this is used to access `/tree/`, which shows all uploaded files
 - `UPLOAD_KEY`: this is key checked when uploading files. if the key doesn't match with server's one, then it refuses uploading.
+- `ABYSS_FILEDIR`: this points to the directory where abyss will save the uploads to. defaults to `./files`
+- `ABYSS_PORT`: this is the port the server will run on. safe to leave empty. defaults to 3235

 ## todo: